Tuesday, June 2, 2026

 • Breath of Darigaaz - Tougher but necessary power level / color balance omission.

 • Raka Sanctuary - Strong build-around but I needed to cut both quantity and quality from the Jeskai shard.
 Arguably should sub out Illuminate for this which also helps lower Red's overall power spike at uncommon.
+(Edit: I did end up taking out Illuminate for Raka Sanctuary)

 Notables